Balvantkushwaha/A_Grocery_Store_Project/README.md

- this is project only html and css using and something javaScript . fronted develop website . in this project.
+Welcome to A Grocery Store by given college as project . <br>
+in B.Sc.(CS) 2nd year